KMJ-007/AU-Hackathon/README.md

 <br/>

-## 🚨🚨🚨 Please do not claim diagnostic performance of a model in the absence of a clinical study! 🚨🚨🚨
+## <strong> Note: Please do not claim diagnostic performance of a model in the absence of a clinical study!  </strong>

 # Getting Started